dotnet/ai-samples/src/build-2024/docs/Exercise/05 Add Plugin (Bing Search).md

         new BingConnector(Environment.GetEnvironmentVariable("BING_API_KEY"))));
     ```

-1. Execution setting

-    ```csharp
-    var settings = new OpenAIPromptExecutionSettings() { ToolCallBehavior = ToolCallBehavior.AutoInvokeKernelFunctions };// Set the settings for the chat completion service.
-    ```

-1. Finally add the common code chat section

-    ```csharp

-    // Basic chat
-    while (true)
-    {
-        Console.Write("Q: ");
-        chatHistory.AddUserMessage(Console.ReadLine());// Add user message to chat history, then it can be use to get more context for the next chat response

-        var response = await chatService.GetChatMessageContentAsync(chatHistory, settings, kernel);// Get chat response based on chat history

-        Console.WriteLine(response);
-        chatHistory.Add(response);// Add chat response to chat history, hence it can be use to get more context for the next chat response
-    }
-    ```

 1. Run the application by entering `dotnet run` into the terminal.
 Experiment with a user prompt "What are the major Microsoft announcements in Build 2024?"
 you will get something similar output as shown below

     ```console